davidebettio/sales-taxes-problem/README.md

 ```
 cd sales-taxes-problem
 yarn install
-# or with npm
-npm install
 ```

 ## Run with samples in 'inputs' folder

 ```
 yarn start
-# or with npm
-npm start
 ```

 ## Test

 ```
 yarn test
-# or with npm
-npm test
 ```

 to watch for files changes:

 ```
 yarn test:watch
-# or with npm
-npm test:watch
 ```

 ## Lint

 ```
 yarn lint
-# or with npm
-npm lint
 ```

 ## Author